krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 	private BeanInjector beanInjector;

 	private void createApp() {
 		ngoy = Ngoy.app(AppComponent.class)
 			...
 			.injectors(beanInjector) // make Spring beans known to ngoy .build();
 	}
 }
 ```

 # Built-in Modules

-These modules are contained in the ngoy binaries.
+The following modules are contained in the ngoy binaries.
 See the module's documentation below on how they must be imported into your app.

 ## Router